SkyeWrenbrook/soc-analyst-labs/windows/concepts/command-resolution.md

 # Final Takeaway

-Windows does not search arbitrarily--it follows a defined order, and that order determines execution.
+Windows does not search arbitrarily—it follows a defined order, and that order determines execution.

 Small changes in environment configuration can significantly alter system behavior, making command resolution a subtle but powerful attack surface.